 • Glasses made from polypropylene plastic are popular for kids’ drinkware and casual looks.

-Key facts about SAN and acrylic plastic glasses:
+Key facts about acrylic plastic glasses:

 How I Review Unbreakable Plastic Glasses